dustinmoris/DustedCodes/DustedCodes.Blog/App_Data/Articles/automating-css-and-javascript-minification-in-aspnet-mvc-5-with-powershell.md

 <pre><code>&lt;link type="text/css" href=@($"~/Assets/Css/site{(BuildProperties.IsDebugMode() ? "" : ".min")}.css")&gt;</code></pre>

-Now you never have to worry about manually minifying your static assets anymore.
-It just happens automatically when you build in Release mode and publish your website to a live environment.
+Voila, now you never have to worry about manually minifying static assets anymore.
+It just happens automatically during the Release build and the live website will reference the correct path to the minified file.